unbit/uwsgi-docs/Go.rst

    func main() {
            http.HandleFunc("/one/", oneHandler)
            http.HandleFunc("/two/", twoHandler)
-           var u uwsgi.App
-           uwsgi.Run(&u)
+           uwsgi.Run()
    }

-As you can note, the only differences from a standard net/http-based application are in the import "uwsgi" need, the instantiation of the uwsgi.App struct ('class' if you like...) and the call of the uwsgi.Run function.
+As you can note, the only differences from a standard net/http-based application are in the import "uwsgi" need and the call of the uwsgi.Run() function.

-You can use the uwsgi.App instance to store global app-related values and to access the uWSGI api.
+uwsgi.Run() will run the whole uWSGI server

 Building your first app
 ***********************